 - Jiffy padded mailers (the kind with paper pulp padding rather than plastic bubble padding)

 - Molded paper pulp

 - EcoCradle molded packing material made from mushrooms

 - Geami protective wrap

 I disclose my material relationships, policies and business practices.
 My readers will know the difference between editorial, advertorial, and advertising, should I choose to have it.
 If I do sponsored or paid posts, they are clearly marked.

 When posting a review, I fully disclose any free samples I receive from companies within the body of the post.
 I do not accept money for writing reviews.
 I do participate in some affiliate programs (all of which are shown in the Ads Section of each page) and when there are affiliate links within the body of the post, I will also disclose them within that post.

 My words and opinions are my own.
 I do not feel beholden to advertisers, PR reps, merchants, or others who wish to gain from a relationship with this blog.
 I select relationships carefully because not only is my personal reputation on the line, but the whole purpose of My Plastic-free Life, which is to help create a better world through learning to live with less plastic.

 People have asked me if I live off of the income generated through My Plastic-free Life.
-The answer is a resounding no. The high standards I set for advertising is such that I make only enough to support My Plastic-free Life.
+The answer is a resounding no. The high standards I set for advertising are such that I make only enough to support My Plastic-free Life.
 I can travel to blogging conferences, for example, or take field trips to learn about plastic recycling.
-In order to keep a roof over my head and food in my belly, I work as an accountant for a Bay Area home care agency.
+In order to keep a roof over my head and food in my belly, I work as an accountant for a local Bay Area company.
 But thanks for asking!